Azure/terraform-azurerm-avm-res-cdn-profile/README.md

 ### <a name="input_front_door_secrets"></a> [front\_door\_secrets](#input\_front\_door\_secrets)

-Description:   Manages a Front Door (standard/premium) Secret.
+Description:   Manages a map of Front Door (standard/premium) Secrets.

   - `name` - (Required) The name which should be used for this Front Door Secret.
   - `key_vault_certificate_id` - (Required) The ID of the Key Vault certificate resource to use.